 The Chinese economy has been the largest source (supplier) of construction materials to Africa for largely non economically productive but expensively constructed sprawling edifices.
 The “Return on Cost (RoC)” of construction of such edifices in Africa has largely been dismally disappointing.
 But they satisfy the ego and serve to give the impression of ‘development‘ as desired by African rulers and their governments at an astronomical aggregate economic cost.

 Infrastructure development in Africa is a huge economic opportunity for foreign economies more than it’s for African local economies.
 Consider, for example, the airline service industry in Africa.
 While it is a necessary service; it’s a costly service on the African economies.
-The airline service industry in Africa benefits the airline manufacturing industry and its auxiliary supply chain, more than it benefits African economies.
+The airline service industry in Africa benefits the airline manufacturing industry and its auxiliary supply chain – which is exclusively foreign (owned) and hardly any of it is either in/from Africa or African owned – more than it benefits African economies.

-The COVID-19 pandemic has, among other things, exposed that Africa is far from independent, at least, economic independence; it’s heavily dependent.
-While African governments spend large sums on PR and other events to attract foreign investment in their countries, their officials on the other hand, steal money out of their economies to buy expensive properties and invest the rest in other investment areas (products) in foreign economies.
+The COVID-19 pandemic has, among other things, exposed and further amplied the (known) fact that Africa is far from independent, especially, economic independence; it’s heavily dependent on external/foreign forces and influence.
+While, on the one hand, African governments spend large sums on PR and other events to attract foreign investment in their countries; their officials on the other hand, steal money out of their economies to buy expensive properties and invest the rest in other investment areas (products) in foreign economies.

 African start-ups are starved of funds, they have to beg, and subject themselves to all manner of indignities from potential foreign venture capital providers.
 While many Africans with money prefer to invest and spend it in foreign economies.
 This demonstrates a profound lack of confidence in African economies from Africans themselves but, surprisingly, they expect foreigners to have confidence in their economies.